"Hell hath no limits, nor is circumscribed,

 Wasting his skills

-nine spheres".
+Faustus begins by learning much about the sciences.
+He has an interesting debate with Mephistopheles regarding astronomy and the "nine spheres".
 Two angels, good and bad, appear to Faustus giving him the chance to repent and revoke his oath to Lucifer.
 This is the largest fault of Faustus throughout the play: he is blind to his own salvation.
 Though he is told initially by Mephistopheles to "leave these frivolous demands," Faustus remains set on his soul's damnation.

-seven deadly sins.
+Lucifer brings to Faustus the personification of the seven deadly sins.
 Faustus recognizes these as detestable, but ignores the echo of his own 'detestable' life.

 From this point until the end of the play, Faustus does nothing worthwhile, having begun his pact with the attitude that he would be able to do anything.
 Faustus appears to scholars and warns them that he is damned and will not be long on the earth.
 He gives a speech about how he is damned and eventually seems to repent for his deeds.
 Mephistopheles comes to collect his soul, and Faustus' body is found by his friends and colleagues, dismembered.